aws/aws-app-mesh-controller-for-k8s/docs/design.md

   name: colorteller-black.appmesh-demo
   namespace: appmesh-demo
 ```
-the virtual node name created in AppMesh backend will be "colorteller-black-appmesh-demo".
+the virtual node name created in App Mesh backend will be "colorteller-black-appmesh-demo".

-Similarly, any references to VirtualNode name in other CRDs follow the same naming convention.
+Similarly, any references to VirtualNode name in other custom resources follow the same naming convention.

 For example, in the example below,